-The Polk County park says it received guidance from AdventHealth officials to create their plan, which will include maintaining a 50 percent capacity limit and checking guest temperatures.
+The Winter Haven theme park is the first in Central Florida to have its reopening plans approved, and they're preparing to welcome visitors again starting on Monday, June 1.The Polk County park says it received guidance from AdventHealth officials to create their plan, which will include maintaining a 50 percent capacity limit and checking guest temperatures.
 Those at or above 100.4 degrees will be denied entry.
 The park will also rely on cashless payments, social distancing markers and enhanced cleaning routines.
 The park and water park will reopen with adjusted hours at first.

 We welcome readers to submit letters regarding articles and content in Orlando Weekly.
 Letters should be a minimum of 150 words, refer to content that has appeared on Orlando Weekly, and must include the writer's full name, address, and phone number for verification purposes.
 No attachments will be considered.
 Writers of letters selected for publication will be notified via email.
 Letters may be edited and shortened for space.

 Local journalism is information.
 Information is power.
 And we believe everyone deserves access to accurate independent coverage of their community and state.
 Our readers helped us continue this coverage in 2020, and we are so grateful for the support.